simondlevy/Hackflight/sim/README.md

 To build and run the simulator you will need download V-REP, and you will need to use the Linux operating system.
 (We are working on a version for Windows 10.)
-The simulator works best with a PS3 controller, Taranis transmitter with USB adapter cable, or Spektrum transmitter with
+The simulator works best with a PS3 controller, Taranis transmitter with USB mini-B cable, or Spektrum transmitter with
 [GWS Adapter cable] (https://www.amazon.com/gp/product/B000RO7JAI) (which is unfortunately no longer available).
 You can also control it from the numeric keypad on your